Get a property report and suburb profile for any property in Hornsby

 Hornsby rental market trends

-The rental market in Hornsby has shown stability for houses, with rents remaining unchanged at $685 per week over the past year.
-In contrast, unit rents have experienced an increase of 8.2%, reaching $600 per week.
-Hornsby continues to attract renters with its balance of affordability and accessibility, making it a desirable location for both families and professionals.
+The rental market in Hornsby has shown stability, with house rents remaining unchanged at $640 per week over the past year, while unit rents have experienced a modest increase of 5.3% to $600 per week.
+Hornsby continues to attract renters and investors with its balance of affordability and access to essential amenities and transport links.

 Suburbs near Hornsby